anutzaa/etl-project-amdaris-2025/README.md

 # Bitcoin & Gold Prices ETL Pipeline

 This project implements an ETL pipeline for Bitcoin and Gold price data for different currencies.
-The pipeline extracts data from external APIs, transforms it into a structured format, and loads it into a data warehouse for analysis.
+The pipeline extracts data from external APIs, transforms it into a structured format and inserts it into a staging area, and further loads it into a data warehouse ready for analysis.

 ## Table of Contents
 - [Overview](#overview)